Rosie Casals: Post-tennis career and personal life

-The strain of playing almost constantly took a physical toll on Casals.
-She underwent knee surgery in 1978 and was forced to change career directions.
+Casals underwent knee surgery in 1978 and was forced to change career directions.
 Since 1981 she has been president of Sportswomen, Inc., a California company she formed to promote a Women's Classic tour for older female players.
-She also began the Midnight Productions television company and has broadened her own sporting activities to include golf.
+She also began the Midnight Productions television company.
 In 1990, she again teamed with Billie Jean King, this time to win the U.S. Open Seniors' women's doubles championship.
-She was inducted into the International Tennis Hall of Fame in 1996.

-Casals is married since 2014.
-Her wife is former WTA Tour trainer Connie Spooner.